 Crowd sourced funding - non-investment and investment types

-Crowd-sourced funding (CSF) involves raising funds, usually via an online Intermediary.
+Crowd-sourced funding (CSF) involves raising funds, usually through an online intermediary (a middle person).

-A large number of people make relatively small financial contributions to your company.
+A large number of people make small financial contributions to your company.

-And, there are 2 general types of crowd-sourced funding - non-investment and investment-based.
+And, there are 2 types of crowd-sourced funding - non-investment and investment-based.

 Non-investment crowd-sourced funding